schteppe/cannon.js/examples/README.markdown

 ### SceneJS

-SceneJS has got support for quaternions, too.
+[SceneJS](http://scenejs.org/) [supports quaternions](http://scenejs.wikispaces.com/quaternion), too.
 When setting up your scene, make sure to create a translation node and a quaternion node for your mesh.

 ```
 ...